 by Vaishali Sudan Sharma

-This winter, choose from these beautiful traditional mehandi designs that are sure to make you look stunning on your D-Day!
+This winter, choose from these beautiful traditional mehendi designs that are sure to make you look stunning on your D-Day!

-From Arabic to traditional (Rajasthani, Marwari), from intricate to minimalist designs, this wedding season, take your pick from these 18 mind-blowing mehandi designs which are popular, elegant and intricate.
-A typical wedding mehandi design is incomplete without a dulha (groom) and dulhan (bride) motif.
+From Arabic to traditional (Rajasthani, Marwari), from intricate to minimalist, this wedding season, take your pick from these 18 mind-blowing art which are popular, elegant and intricate.
+A typical wedding art is incomplete without a dulha (groom) and dulhan (bride) motif.
 A bride can have her hands painted in red or black henna paste and add glitter, stones or sparkle to add glory to the design.

 - Leave the paste on for atleast 6 to 8 hours